Vertex algebras with big center and a Kazhdan-Lusztig Correspondence: Introduction

-\end{corollary*} From this we deduce the twisted representations of the symplectic fermions and of its even part, and then again the deformed Virasoro structure.
+\end{corollary*} From this we deduce the twisted representations of the symplectic fermions and of its even part, and then again compute the deformed Virasoro structure.

 We find that for generic $g$ there are two simple projective modules, comparable to the lattice vertex algebra modules (see below).
 The semisimple part of $g$ causes as expected a shift in conformal weight.
 The unipotent part of $g$ causes a screening operator to appear in the Virasoro action, which is not anymore compatible with the horizontal (i.e. lattice) grading.
-Instead of a direct sum of Fock/Wakimoto modules we get a massive tower of extensions and $L_0$-Jordan blocks.
-For $\pm g$ unipotent, we encounter additionally extensions between these modules.
-The projective modules look similar to the triplet algebra modules (which appears in the case $g=1$), but in general the two Verma modules appearing as composition factors cannot be further decomposed.
+Instead of a direct sum of Fock/Wakimoto modules we get a massive tower of extensions and $L_0$-Jordan blocks left-to-right, which piece together irreducible modules in different Fock/Wakimoto modules to Verma modules and Coverma modules of the Viasoro algebra.
+The projective modules look similar to the triplet algebra modules (which corresponds to $g=1$), but in general only has two composition factors, matching Figure~\ref{fig_fibre}.

 The $g$-twisted modules still possess an action of the centralizer of $g$ in $G$, and this is relevant if one finally wishes to decompose the $g$-twisted module as ordinary modules over $\cW^G$, which is the Virasoro algebra.
-For the regular semisimple conjugacy class (the familiar case), this decomposes the direct sum of Virasoro modules with respect to the Cartan part into the single Virasoro modules with generic weights in some coset.
-For $g$ unipotent, the action of the Borel part via the screening induces a very nontrivial filtration of the twisted module.
-In particular we find that the kernel and cokernel of the screening, acting on the deformed sum of Fock modules, are now Virasoro Verma and Coverma modules.
-We note however that the findings seem contrary to the expectation we have for semisimple finite $G$, where the decomposition of $g$-twisted modules each produces new irreducible $\cW^G$-modules. \CommentsForMe{What about twisted Virasoso in the generic case?} \CommentsForMe{semiinfinite cohomology?} \\
+For $g$ semisimple, which is the well-known case, this decomposes the direct sum of Virasoro modules with respect to the Cartan part into the single Virasoro modules with generic weights in some coset.
+In the unipotent case we prove in Theorem \ref{thm_tilting} that the resulting Virasoro module has filtrations in terms of Verma and Coverma modules given by kernel and cokernel of the long screening operator, so our unipotently twisted modules give a free field realization of tilting modules.
+On the other hand, the findings seem contrary to the expectation we have for semisimple finite $G$, where the decomposition of $g$-twisted modules each produces new irreducible $\cW^G$-modules. \CommentsForMe{What about twisted Virasoro in the generic case?} \\